 - web development (HTML, CSS, and WordPress) and computer science (Java and C++)

 Our on-campus location is in building 22 room 101 and is open for in-person tutoring Monday through Thursday 10am to 4pm.
 We are also open virtually, where you can meet live with a tutor in our Zoom room, Monday through Thursday 5pm to 7pm and Fridays and Saturdays 11am to 3pm.

 When you visit in person, the first thing to do is sign in at the computer kiosk located directly inside the door.
 If you have come in to do some work, just pull up a chair and get to it!
 If you are here for an appointment, just let the office assistant at the front desk know.

 Similarly, when you enter the Virtual Tutoring Center, you will be greeted by one of our staff members, who will ask what kind of help you need and then either schedule an appointment for later or place you in a breakout room with a tutor right away.
 It's that simple!

 - your name

 - the class or project you are working on

 Appointments may be scheduled weeks ahead of time, and you may also choose to have recurring weekly appointments.
 We love working with writers more than once!

 Appointments are recommended but not required.
-If you visit us in Zoom and a tutor is not already with another student, we will be happy to help you then.
+You are also always welcome to just come in and utilize our space to get your work done.
+If you visit us and a tutor is not already with another student, we will be happy to help you then.
 However, an appointment is the only way to guarantee an available tutor.

 Note, too, that during busy times of the quarter—typically around midterms and before finals—our appointment schedule tends to fill up two to three days in advance.
 For that reason, we encourage you to schedule appointments ahead of time rather than try to schedule for the same day.
 As much as possible, come early and come often!